libp2p/js-libp2p-webrtc-star/README.md

 ## Hosted Rendezvous Server

-We host a signalling server at `star-signal.cloud.ipfs.team` that can be used for practical demos and experimentation, it **should not be used for apps in production**.
+We host signaling servers at `wrtc-star1.par.dwebops.pub` and `wrtc-star2.sjc.dwebops.pub`, that can be used for practical demos and experimentation, it **should not be used for apps in production**.
+Check [Deployment.md](./DEPLOYMENT.md) for how to deploy your own server.

-A libp2p-webrtc-star address, using the signalling server we provide, looks like:
+A libp2p-webrtc-star address, using the signaling server we provide, looks like:

-`/dns4/star-signal.cloud.ipfs.team/wss/p2p-webrtc-star/p2p/<your-peer-id>`
+`/dns4/wrtc-star1.par.dwebops.pub/tcp/443/wss/p2p-webrtc-star/p2p/<your-peer-id>`

 Note: The address above indicates WebSockets Secure, which can be accessed from both http and https.